alexanderwe/WebSocketKit/README.md

 ### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate LoggingKit into your project manually.
+If you prefer not to use any of the aforementioned dependency managers, you can integrate `WebSocketKit` into your project manually.
 Simply drag the `Sources` Folder into your Xcode project.

 ## Usage